-Annual Report to the Governor and General Assembly, December 2020 In accordance with the Appropriation Act Chapter 1289 Item 292 (C)(3)(c)
+Annual Report to the Governor and General Assembly, December 2021 In accordance with the Appropriation Act Chapter 552 Item 292 (C)(3)(c)

-As established through the Appropriation Act, funding for services to children and families under the Children's Services Act (CSA) is a shared responsibility of state and local government.
-Effective July 1, 2008, a three-tiered, "incentive-based" match rate system was implemented to encourage practice changes to reduce residential care utilization, increase children served in their homes, and encourage investment of funds in community-based services.
-This policy-driven match rate model encourages the delivery of services consistent with the statutory purposes of the CSA (see § 2.2-5200, Code of Virginia) to:
+As established in the Appropriation Act, funding for services to children and families through the Children's Services Act (CSA) is a shared responsibility of state and local government.
+Effective July 1, 2008, the General Assembly implemented a three-tiered, "incentive-based" local match rate model to encourage reduced utilization of residential care, increase children served in their homes, and investment in community-based services.
+This policy-driven match rate model promotes the delivery of services consistent with the statutory purposes of the CSA (see § 2.2-5200, Code of Virginia) to:

-- preserve and strengthen families; - design and provide services that are responsive to the unique and diverse strengths and needs of troubled youth and families; and - provide appropriate services in the least restrictive environment, while protecting the welfare of children and maintaining the safety of the public.
+- · preserve and strengthen families; - design and provide services that are responsive to the unique and diverse strengths and needs of troubled youth and families; and - provide appropriate services in the least restrictive environment, while protecting the welfare of children and maintaining the safety of the public.

-The CSA established unique, locality-specific base match rates (pre-2008).
-Under the tiered ("incentive") match rate model, the local match rate for residential services is 25% above its base match rate, and for community-based services, 50% below its base match rate.
+Before 2008, CSA utilized a single, unique base match rate for each locality.
+Under the tiered ("incentive") model, the local match rate for residential services is 25% above its base match rate, and for community-based services, 50% below its base match rate.
 Designated services (foster care and special education) remain at the base match rate.
-The local base match rates range from 16.98% to 53.09%.
+Local base match rates range from 16.98% to 53.09%.
 The average local base match rate is 32.99%.